YumaYX/rubydemodoc/input/json/write_file_with_open.md

-This Ruby code snippet demonstrates reading a JSON string, creating a hash, and writing the hash to a JSON file named `file.json` within the `input/json/` directory.
+This Ruby code snippet demonstrates loading a JSON string, creating a hash, and writing the hash to a JSON file.